adr/ad-guidance-tool/README.md

 adg <command> -h  # for a specific command
 ```

+## Example Applications

+The following projects use ADG and can serve as concrete references:

+- [docs/adr/](docs/adr/): the ADG tool itself manages its own architectural decisions using ADG.
+- [Three Letter Abbreviations (TLA) Sample Application ](https://github.com/OST-Cloud-Application-Lab/tla-sample-serverless-eda-with-sqs-queue-sample): a sample serverless application using ADG for decision management and enforcement.

 ## Contributing

 If you have a feature request or found a bug, you can [open an issue](https://github.com/adr/ad-guidance-tool/issues) to share your feedback.